 4. Use Multiple Joints

 Single joint strength (e.g. leg extension machine, bicep curls) develops strength in the wrong areas.
-If your strength doesn't transfer to the court then what's the point of having it?Machines that isolate have a limited place in the preparation of you as a tennis player.
+If your strength doesn't transfer to the court, then what's the point of having it?Machines that isolate have a limited place in the preparation of a tennis player.

 5. Train with Explosiveness